MuboHouston/README-generator/README.md

   * [Questions](#questions)

   ## Installation
-  clone from gitHub
+  Testing

   ## Usage
-  node index
+  Testing

   ## License
   This project is licensed under ISC

   ## Contributing
-  Answer questions on command line
+  Testing

   ## Tests
-  N/A
+  Testing

   ## Questions
+  Find me on GitHub: https://github.com/MuboHouston

   If you have any questions about this projects, please contact me directly at: houston.mubo@gmail.com

-  Find me on GitHub: https://github.com/MuboHouston